 Pros: This is a very simple and clear way to charge and is most commonly used with commercial projects.
 But recently, many designers are also implementing this with residential designs, because it eliminates any ambiguity in regards to the fees and can help the designer charge a flat fee up front.

-Cons: Depending on how much the designer charges per square foot, the project management element can get lost.
+Cons: Depending on how much the luxury interior designer charges per square foot, the project management element can get lost.
 If the price per square foot covers both the design fee and project management fee, then that is great, but can give the client complete sticker shock up-front.

 Fee Structure: Flat Fee Based on Projected Hours Spent on Design + Project Management + Calculated Square Footage